pyeventsourcing/eventsourcing/docs/topics/user_guide/aggregates_in_ddd.rst

 Aggregate root
 --------------

-To avoid duplicating code from previous examples, let's define an aggregate root using classes from the library.
-The example aggregate root class below has domain event ``ExampleCreated`` for when example objects in the aggregate are created, and a method ``count_examples()`` that can operate on all the objects of the aggregate.
+Let's define an aggregate root using class ``TimestampedVersionedEntity`` from the library.
+The ``Example`` class used in the previous section on snapshotting also derives from ``TimestampedVersionedEntity``.

-The methods of the aggregate, and the factory below, are similar to previous examples.
-But instead of immediately publishing events using the ``publish()`` function, they only append the events to the internal list of pending events using the aggregate's method ``_publish()``.
-The aggregate then has a ``save()`` method which is used to publish all the pending events in a single list using the function ``publish()``.
+The example aggregate root class below defines (as as inner class) the domain event class ``ExampleCreated`` which will be published by the aggregate when creating "example" objects, and a method ``count_examples()`` that can operate on all the "example" objects of the aggregate.

 .. code:: python